 Weft: during weaving, the filling threads that cross the warp and run across the width of the fabric.

-Whole cloth: a quilt in which the top is a single piece of cloth (or lengths of cloth joined together), rather than being made of patchwork.
+Whole cloth: a quilt in which the top is a single piece of cloth (or lengths joined together), rather than being made of patchwork.
 Traditionally, the top was solid white fabric on which elaborate quilting was the sole decoration, but many beautiful whole cloth quilts were made on printed fabric or decorated in some way, such as embroidery or applique.
 The design was emphasized and given higher relief by inserting extra padding through small slits made in the back after the design was quilted.
 This style of quilt was made in America by the higher social class in the late 1700s and early 1800s.

 Wool: natural fiber made from the hair shorn from sheep and other animals that is generally regarded for its softness, warmth, and resiliency.
 Wool is more sensitive to soap and water, and prone to moth infestation, so requires more care in its maintenance and laundering than other fibers.